gohugoio/hugoDocs/content/en/content-management/formats.md

 ### Pandoc

 Create your content in the [Pandoc][] format preceded by front matter.
-Hugo renders Pandoc content to HTML using the Pandoc executable.
-You must install Pandoc to render the Pandoc content format.
+Hugo renders Pandoc content to HTML using the `pandoc` executable.
+You must install `pandoc` to render the Pandoc content format.

 > [!NOTE]
 > Hugo's default security policy does not permit execution of the `pandoc` binary.
 You must add it to the [`security.exec.allow`][] list in your project configuration.

-The CLI flags that Hugo passes when calling the Pandoc executable depend on the installed Pandoc version.
+The CLI flags that Hugo passes when calling the `pandoc` executable depend on the installed Pandoc version.

 If the installed version supports the `--math-method` flag introduced in Pandoc 3.11: